tausiful-islam/TinyToy/DEPLOYMENT_GUIDE.md

 1. **Admin Login & Access**
    - Go to `your-domain.vercel.app/admin` → Should redirect to `/admin/login`
-   - Use admin credentials from environment variables
+   - Use admin credentials from Step 2.3:
+     ```
+     Email: admin@itsmychoicee.com
+     Password: admin123 (or your chosen password)
+     ```
    - ✅ Login should succeed and redirect to admin dashboard
+   - ✅ If login fails, verify the user exists in Supabase Authentication → Users

 2. **Complete Admin Dashboard Features**
    ```